01-edu/public/subjects/git/README.md

 <Write the command here>

-# Switch to main branch and make changes to hello.rb file
+# Switch to main branch and make changes to hello.sh file

 <Write the command here>